The Ultimate Guide to Project Time Management

 1. Management of the Scheduling Plan

 This step necessitates the establishment of all policies, procedures, and documentation required for project management.
-The goal is to guide how to manage the project's schedule throughout the entire process using different Project Management tools.
+The goal is to guide how to manage the project's schedule throughout the process using different Project Management tools.

 2. Create a List of Activities